 How can I tell if my mobile number has been stolen?

 If you unexpectedly find that you have lost phone coverage or reception on your mobile phone service, it is possible that your mobile number has been stolen.

 - you are unable to make or receive calls or messages when you usually can

 - your mobile phone is showing ‘SOS only’, where reception bars usually appear.

-- Report any fraud to the Australian Federal Police.
+- Report any fraud to local police.

-- Contact iDCare on 1300 432 273 for support and free assistance for identity crime and cyber-related security.
+- Contact IDCARE on 1300 432 273 for support and free assistance for identity crime and cyber-related security.

 The Telecommunications Numbering Plan 2015 (numbering plan) sets out the rules for number portability.

-Who is responsible for the administering the rules?
+Who manages the rules?

 If you have any further enquiries, contact: